kasappeal/sparrest.js/README.md

 ```

-2. Create a .env file or edit the .env.example file provided to configure environment variables, if not set all variables will be created with default values as seen in `/config/index.js`file
+2. Create a .env file or rename the .env.example file provided to configure environment variables, if not set all variables will be created with default values as seen in `/config/index.js`file

 - Example .env file: